Jacid23/HA_Higgs_Audio/README.md

 1. Open HACS in your Home Assistant instance
 2. Go to "Integrations"
 3. Click the "+" button
-4. Search for "HA Chatterbox TTS"
+4. Search for "HA Higgs Audio TTS"
 5. Click "Install"
 6. Restart Home Assistant

 ### Manual Installation

-1. Download the `ha_chatterbox2` folder
+1. Download the `ha_higgs_audio` folder
 2. Copy it to your `custom_components` directory
 3. Restart Home Assistant